MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-rolling-lf.md

 ## Usage

-* `series_rolling_lf()` is a user-defined function.
-You can either embed its code in your query, or install it in your database:
+`series_rolling_lf()` is a user-defined [tabular function](../query/functions/user-defined-functions.md#tabular-function), to be applied using the [invoke operator](../query/invokeoperator.md).
+You can either embed its code in your query, or install it in your database.
-* `series_rolling_lf()` is a [tabular function](../query/functions/user-defined-functions.md#tabular-function), to be applied using the [invoke operator](../query/invokeoperator.md).

 There are two usage options: ad hoc and persistent usage.
 See the below tabs for examples.

 # [Ad hoc](#tab/adhoc)